SECTION 1 - INTRODUCTION

 5.1 - Business Entities

-A corporation, partnership or trust (collectively referred to in this section as a “Business Entity”) may apply to be a VIMA Associate by submitting a VIMA Business Entity Application and Agreement along with its Certificate of Incorporation, Articles of Organization, Partnership Agreement or trust documents (these documents are collectively referred to as the “Entity Documents”) to VIMA.
+A corporation, partnership or trust (collectively referred to in this section as a “Business Entity”) may apply to be a VIMA independent business owner by submitting a Certificate of Incorporation, Articles of Organization, Partnership Agreement or trust documents (these documents are collectively referred to as the “Entity Documents”) to VIMA.
 A VIMA business may change its status under the same Sponsor from an individual to a partnership, corporation or trust, or from one type of entity to another.
-To do so, the Associate(s) must provide the Entity Documents to VIMA.
-The Associate Application must be signed by all of the shareholders, partners or trustees.
+To do so, the independent business owner must provide the Entity Documents to VIMA.
+The independent business owner application must be approved by all of the shareholders, partners or trustees.
 Members of the entity are jointly and severally liable for any indebtedness or other obligation to VIMA.

 5.1.1 - Changes to a Business Entity